 804-306 Shop Mathematics I

-This course includes the basic principles of arithmetic beginning with whole numbers and common fractions, and continuing through decimals, percentages, ratios, proportions and averages, measurements, use of constants and coordinate systems.
+This course includes the basic principles of arithmetic beginning with whole numbers and common fractions, and continuing through decimals, percentages, ratios, proportions and averages, and measurements.
 These principles are applied to typical shop problems throughout the course.

 804-308 Shop Mathematics II